Koji Suzuki

 Koji Suzuki (鈴木 光司, Suzuki Kōji) is a Japanese writer, who was born in Hamamatsu and lives in Tokyo.
-Suzuki is the author of the Ring novels, which have been adapted into other formats, including films, manga, TV series and video games.
+Suzuki is the author of the Ring novels, which have been adapted into other formats, including films, manga, TV series, and video games.
 He has written several books on the subject of fatherhood.
-His hobbies include traveling and motorcycling.
+His hobbies include traveling, motorcycling, as well as sailing.